FacundoMalgieri/clapp-exercises/README.md

 You can test them with postman or from the client itself.

 ### Client
-Built with Angular, this client consumes the API to display products and manage the stock.
+Built with Angular, this client is a fully responsive app that consumes the API to display products and manage the stock.
 Envolves all CRUD and sorting operations.
 To start using, just download and `npm install` all the dependencies and [here](https://github.com/FacundoMalgieri/clapps-exercises/tree/master/exercise-two/client#client) you can see all the commands to start using.